thiagomiranda3/jisp/README.md

 ---

 I created this project as a hobby to learn how to build an Interpreter.
+Right now the project has around 2400 lines of code.

 As Lisp is one of the easiest languages to create, because of it's simple syntax, I decided to create a Scheme dialect in Java